Last 3 copies of the 1rst edition

 FURIE is a punk refrain, screamed in a mic grabbed by a velvet glove.

-First limited & numbered edition of 150 copies, sold out
+First limited & numbered edition of 150 copies, last 3 copies

-Second limited & numbered edition of 150 copies
+Second limited & numbered edition of 150 copies, sold out

 Soft color cover, stampled, black and white digital print